neondatabase/website/content/docs/introduction/extra-usage.md

 ## Extra usage examples

-The following examples illustrate how extra storage usage is billed in Neon.
-The same approach applies to extra project usage.
+The following examples illustrate how extra storage is allocated and billed in Neon.
+The same method applies to extra project usage.
 The examples are based on the Scale plan, which comes with a 50 GiB storage allowance.
-The Launch plan has a different storage allowance (10 GiB) and cost per extra storage unit ($3.50 per 2 GiB), but the same methodology applies.
+The Launch plan has a different storage allowance (10 GiB) and cost per extra storage unit ($3.50 per 2 GiB), but the examples still apply.

 ### Example 1: Steady extra storage usage